 Safari packages include game drives, private guides, exclusive access to the lodges, and additional activities.
 They’re definitely worth booking to save you money – while getting your full safari experience.

-Safari in Botswana Highlights
+Botswana Safari Tours Highlights

 While there are plenty of highlights when going on a safari, Botswana holds a number of features that make it so unique.